 Tribhuvan: I feel transformed.
 When I had joined ISB, every alumni I met told me that this will be the year of transformation, and I said to myself they surely must have learned about marketing.
-But after one year at ISB, I could vouch that ISB did transform me in more than one ways.
+But after one year at ISB, I could vouch that ISB did transform me in more than one way.

-Poonam: In what ways ISB has transformed you?
+Poonam: In what ways ISB transformed you?

 Tribhuvan: I think transformation can’t really be explained in simple words because it’s a feeling.
-Because of the fast pace of the course I learned about myself a lot more than I thought.
+Because of the fast pace of the course, I learned about myself a lot more than I thought.
 I learned to react to situations quickly and in a balanced manner.
-The next thing I learnt at ISB was co-existence with amazingly brilliant people.
+The next thing I learned at ISB was co-existence with amazingly brilliant people.
 Each individual at ISB had accomplished something great prior to coming to ISB and they demonstrated what they were better at compared to others in the class.
-ISB takes away all your confidence at first and then trains you to earn it back; this process not only makes you humble, but also instills a belief that you can achieve what you want to achieve.
+ISB takes away all your confidence at first and then trains you to earn it back; this process not only makes you humble but also instills a belief that you can achieve what you want to achieve.

 Poonam: That’s great.
 Please tell us a little about yourself?
 Where are you from?
 Where and what did you study as an undergrad?
 Where did you work after undergrad?

 Tribhuvan: I was born and raised in Chandigarh.
 I did my engineering in Electronics from PEC University of Technology in Chandigarh.
 After that, I joined EXL Service as a Business Analyst.
 Just prior to joining ISB, I was leading the development of pricing solutions for one of the largest banks in the UK.
-I had already developed analytical dashboards for an US Airliner and a UK based insurer.
+I had already developed analytical dashboards for a US Airliner and a UK based insurer.

 Poonam: Could you please tell us something about your post ISB career?
 What do you do now?

 Tribhuvan: I graduated from ISB in April 2016 and joined Amazon in Luxembourg as a Business Analyst.
-My function hasn’t changed post ISB– I am still a business analyst, but now I have a deeper understanding of business, and I am responsible for Business Analytics of the entire Europe.
-Business Analyst position being technical in nature hasn’t changed much, but after ISB, my inputs have become more business oriented, and I have the option of switching to Product Management roles easily.
+My function hasn’t changed post ISB– I am still a business analyst, but now I have a deeper understanding of business, and I am responsible for Business Analytics of entire Europe.
+The business Analyst position being technical in nature hasn’t changed much, but after ISB, my inputs have become more business-oriented, and I have the option of switching to Product Management roles easily.

-Poonam: Looking back, when did you start thinking about PGP program of ISB?
+Poonam: Looking back, when did you start thinking about the PGP program of ISB?
 Why was ISB your dream school?
 How was it the best school for you?

 Poonam: Is there anything about the program that you would like to change?

 Tribhuvan: The program is optimized to squeeze in the relevant knowledge in one year.
 I think the school can improve the scheduling and timing of its elective courses because right now these are scheduled as per the availability of the professors rather than the timing required by the course.
-For example, sometimes we had to complete 6 lectures in a day only because the professor had to leave a week earlier than the course timing which caused unnecessary extra burden in an already packed day.
-In cases where the Prof has to leave early there should be an option to conduct the classes through VC.
-I agree that the teaching quality may not be not at par with the physical presence but it is still better than conducting classes on the week end or affecting the remaining 4 – 5 courses in the term.
+For example, sometimes we had to complete 6 lectures in a day only because the professor had to leave a week earlier than the course timing which caused an unnecessary extra burden on an already packed day.
+In cases where the Prof has to leave early, there should be an option to conduct the classes through VC.
+I agree that the teaching quality may not be not at par with the physical presence but it is still better than conducting classes on the weekend or affecting the remaining 4 – 5 courses in the term.

 Poonam: Looking back, what was the most challenging aspect of the school admissions process?
 How did you approach that challenge and overcome it?
 What would you advise other applicants who are facing similar challenges?

 Tribhuvan: Writing essays was the most challenging part of the admissions process especially because of the stringent word limit.
 I was trying to write out the essays by myself but wasn’t able to convey the message I wanted to, so I started to look for essay reviewers.
-I found sample analysis of myEssayReview useful and therefore, decided to take your help, and it worked well for me.
+I found a sample analysis of myEssayReview useful and therefore, decided to take your help, and it worked well for me.
 I think every applicant needs some professional guidance on the essay part of the application.

-Note: You can connect with Tribhuvan via https://www.linkedin.com/in/tribhuvan-gupta-25b85b18/
+Note: You can connect with Tribhuvan.

-For questions, email Poonam at firstname.lastname@example.org
+For questions about your ISB application, email Poonam at firstname.lastname@example.org